Updated: Jan 25

-Grief is the word that immediately comes to mind when confronted with the passing of a Woody’s Place resident dog.
-I would imagine it’s the same for you if you’ve experienced the loss of a dog.
-But grief maybe a bit far-fetched for some when it comes to the passing of a dog.
-I would imagine that those people are the people who would say to someone who just lost their dog….”What’s the big deal?
+But believe it or not, the feelings associated with grief may be far-fetched for some when it comes to the passing of a dog.
+In fact, some don't feel anything at all except for the relief of one less responsibility to deal with, and in my mind, I imagine that those people are the people who would say to someone who just lost their dog….”What’s the big deal?
 It’s just a dog.
 Just go get another.”
 I cringe just writing that.